 - The best and most advanced models make use of pneumatic gas cylinders to adjust the height.
 Since they’re more automated, they can be adjusted at any time, so they’re the top choice if you want to regularly adjust the height of the display.

 A cable management system may be a small feature, but it can be very important when you’re trying to create the best and most organized workspace.
-After all, one of the top advantages of using a monitor desk mount allows you to streamline your office or gaming space, and a cable management system facilitates that in a major way.
+After all, one of the top advantages of using a monitor desk mount is the ability to streamline your office or gaming space, and a cable management system facilitates that in a major way.
 Most dual monitor stands with cable management systems make use of one or multiple hooks to store away cables, but some feed the cables directly through the pole itself.